ajLapid718/Intro-To-Vue-JS/README.md

 - The v-on directive can trigger a method
 - Triggered methods can take in arguments
 - `this` refers to the current Vue instance’s data as well as other methods declared inside the instance

+## Class & Style Binding

+- Data can be bound to an element’s style attribute
+- Data can be bound to an element’s class
+- We can use expressions inside an element’s class binding to evaluate whether a class should appear or not